Common Weaning Questions & Concerns

 If you baby doesn't seem to like lumpy foods, don't panic.
 Keep offering your baby lumpy food in the coming weeks.
 They may take a while to get used to it because its a brand new experience to them.

 Try and be as patient as possible.
 It can take babies 10 tries or more until they decide they like a food or not.
 To help your baby get some practice, offer them a variety of textures, such as well-mashed vegetables and fruit, as well as smooth purees.

 Let your baby guide you.
 They will let you know they are full by turning away from the spoon.
 Try not to worry as in the first year they are getting most of their nutrition from their milk.
 As long as they are well and have regular wet and dirty nappies they are doing well.

 If you’re worried though, ask your health visitor to monitor your baby’s growth and weight gain to make sure they’re thriving.

 If you’re breastfeeding, continue to breastfeed your baby on demand.
 If you’re bottle-feeding, aim to offer your baby around 500-600ml of infant formula a day.

 If you’re breastfeeding, continue to breastfeed your baby on demand.
 If you’re bottle-feeding, aim to offer your baby around 400ml of infant formula a day.

 When your baby is 1 year old they will get most of their nutrition from food.
 Even though milk isn't as important as it used to be, they still need it for a balanced diet.
 From 12 months, the recommended amount of milk or dairy is 360ml (around three portions) each day.

 During meal times you can offer your baby sips of water from an open or free-flow cup.
-Using an open cup, or a free-flow cup without a valve, will help your baby learn to sip and is better for your baby’s teeth.
+Using an open cup, or a free-flow cup, will help your baby learn to sip and is better for your baby’s teeth.

 When offering water to babies under 6 months, tap water is not suitable as it’s not sterile.
 It should be boiled first and then allowed to cool before offering to baby.